supercid/techdocs-wiki-tmp/Extending-product-tagging-with-SKUs.md

 >**Note:** The attribute `custom_fields` can contain whatever unique information for individual SKUs that you can >consider helpful.
 Frequently used attributes would be size, color, material.

+**Troubleshooting SKU tagging**

+Once included you can review if the SKUs are picked up by using the [Nosto Debug Toolbar](https://help.nosto.com/get-started/guides/how-to-use-the-nosto-debug-toolbar).
+If you can see individual SKUs being picked up below the original product details then this is correctly set up.
+You can further verify that products are being indexed to the catalogue under the Nosto admin by navigating to Tools → Products: https://my.nosto.com/admin/$accountID/campaigns/products/list

 ![Sku debug toolbar](https://nosto-campaign-assets.s3.amazonaws.com/images/sku-toolbar.png)
 ![Sku product catalogue](https://nosto-campaign-assets.s3.amazonaws.com/images/sku-catalogue.png)